MinhMark123123/maac/README.md

 - Basic ([maac_mvvm](https://github.com/MinhMark123123/maac/tree/main/packages/maac_mvvm)): Ideal for small apps or prototyping.
 Minimal overhead and dependencies.
 - Implement with get_it (Dependency Injection)([maac_mvvm_with_get_it](https://github.com/MinhMark123123/maac/tree/main/packages/maac_mvvm_with_get_it)): Recommended for medium-to-large apps where you want to keep services and dependencies loosely coupled.
-- Implement with riverpod([maac_mvvm_with_riverpod](https://github.com/MinhMark123123/maac/tree/main/packages/maac_mvvm_with_riverpod)): Suitable for complex apps with advanced state management requirements.
-Riverpod offers excellent performance and flexibility.
+- Implement with riverpod([maac_mvvm_with_riverpod](https://github.com/MinhMark123123/maac/tree/main/packages/maac_mvvm_with_riverpod)): If you are familiar with Riverpod, Riverpod offers excellent performance and flexibility.

 **Prerequisites**